awesto/django-shop/docs/settings.rst

 =======================

 Theses settings allow developers to extend the shop's functionality by replacing models by their own models.
-More information about how to
+More information about how to use theses settings can be found in the :doc:`/howto/how-to-extend-django-shop-models` section.

 SHOP_CART_MODEL
 ================